Early Alzheimer’s Detection and Emerging Treatments

 Current Detection Methods

-Here are the medical diagnostic tests that we use today.
+Here are the medical diagnostic tests used today.
 Some are invasive, many are not.
-They can often be expensive and they are typically used more for confirmation than early detection.
+They can often be expensive and are typically used more for confirmation than early detection.

 Emerging Detection Methods